Frequently Asked Questions

 When and where is WCSJ2017?

 WCSJ2017 will be held in San Francisco, California, October 26-30, 2017.
 The main hotel and conference venue will be the Marriott Marquis in downtown San Francisco.
-Discounted hotel rooms will be available starting in May 2017.
+Discounted hotel rooms are available to attendees.

 How can I get conference updates?

 We invite you to sign up for email updates.

 Yes, but the application deadline for travel fellowships has passed and awards already made.
 Some WFSJ member associations will offer travel fellowships for their members.
 Please check with your member association for more information.

 Will the U.S. immigration situation affect my travels?

 The organizers of the 10th World Conference of Science Journalists are monitoring developments in U.S. immigration policy and assessing how new regulations and legal action might affect travel to the meeting, scheduled for October 26-30, 2017, in San Francisco.
 We are resolute in our determination that the conference will continue its tradition of welcoming colleagues from across the globe, and we oppose any restrictions that would prevent participants from attending WCSJ2017.

 As October approaches, we will do everything we can to make the meeting accessible to all.
 We suggest that those planning to attend check with the U.S. consulates in their countries about applying for a U.S. visa as early as possible, and stay current on the travel situation.
 The organizing committee has arrangements in place for assistance with visa denials.

 For current information on the visa process, please see this overview from the National Academies of Sciences, Engineering, and Medicine.

 How can I get a letter of invitation for my visa application?